EV Charging

 • Subscription-based charging programs linked to user or vehicle accounts

-The wearable form factor reduces lost or forgotten charging cards while preserving the same authentication flow already used by existing EV charging credentials
+The wearable format reduces lost or forgotten charging cards while preserving the same tap-to-charge authentication flow already used by existing RFID charging credentials.

 Benefits of Using NFCKEY in EV Charging

-When supported by an EV charging platform, NFCKEY provides practical benefits as a wearable EV charging credential
+When deployed in an EV charging system, NFCKEY delivers practical benefits as a wearable NFC keychain and RFID credential for charging operators and drivers alike

 Always-With-You Form